JCWoodworker/Woodworkers-Companion/README.md

 - **Running Totals**: Automatically calculates total board feet and total cost
 - **Order History**: Save and manage multiple orders with full history
   - Auto-save on export
-  - Manual save buttons in multiple locations
+  - Manual save buttons (only appears when boards are added)
   - Work-in-progress persistence (survives app restarts)
   - Optional custom order names
+  - Responsive layout:
-  - Chronological table view with order name, date, time, and total cost
+    - **Table view** on larger iPads (order name, date, time, total cost)
+    - **Card view** on iPhones and iPad mini (beautifully designed cards)
+  - Swipe actions on each order:
+    - Delete individual order
+    - Edit (loads order back into calculator)
+    - Share order details
+  - Delete All button to clear entire history (with confirmation)
   - View, share, print, or delete saved orders
+  - Form resets completely after saving an order
 - **Export/Share**: Export calculations as formatted text for sharing or saving

 **How to Use:**